 For MCO members, providers bill the managed care entity with whom a member is enrolled in accordance with the terms of the provider's contract with the MCO.
 Providers may not bill Medicaid directly for services provided to MCO members.
 Managed care adjudicated waiver claims that providers bill on the CMS 1500 claim form (and waiver transportation claims) are transmitted in the encounter data submission process to Iowa Medicaid by electronic submission using the HIPAA 837 professional transaction.
 Managed care adjudicated waiver claims that providers bill on the UB04 claim form are transmitted in the encounter data submission process to Iowa Medicaid by electronic submission using the HIPAA 837 institutional transaction.
 These 837 transactions are submitted by the managed care plans to the EDISS system.
-EDISS processing of the managed care encounter data submissions generate an acknowledgement/response that reports to the managed care plan, the encounter submissions that were accepted or rejected.
+EDISS processing of the managed care plan, the encounter data submissions that were accepted or rejected.
 EDISS then transmits accepted encounter submissions to the Iowa Medicaid MMIS system.
 Finally, the Iowa Medicaid MMIS system performs additional edits of the encounter claims, and generates a response file for all transactions processed, that identifies for the managed care plan, the encounter transactions that were accepted and rejected.